 Dog is man’s best friend, so the saying goes.
 But a child can also develop a close bond with a dog.
+Unfortunately, as dog bite injury attorneys in O’Fallon Illinois, we see children being injured by dogs all too often.
+We wanted to pass along these tips for families with dogs and children.

 Maybe you’re thinking of getting a dog for your family.
 Or maybe your child spends time at other homes that have dogs.
 Either way, it’s important to teach your child the right—and wrong—ways to interact with a dog.